codeDeviator/React.js/React.md

 Hooks is an important concept in react and were added in react version 16.8 .
 Hooks are special functions that let you use state and other react features in functional components and make it easier to manage state and other effects .
 After hooks use of Class components decreased because hooks allow us to use features of class components in functional components making the code look clean

 Commonly Used Hooks

-   - useState: Provides a state variable and a method to update it in order to manage state in functional components.
-   - useEffect: Performs side effects in a functional component, like fetching data or directly interacting with the DOM.
-   - useContext: Enables context value access and sharing between components without requiring props to be passed via each tier of the component tree.
-   - useReducer: Manages complex state logic using a reducer function and actions, offering an alternative to useState.
-   - useRef: Gives access to permanent data or DOM elements between renders without requiring new renders.
-   - useNavigate: You may programmatically traverse between routes in your application with React Router's useNavigate hook.

-The useState hook is used to add state management to functional components.
+- useState: The useState hook is used to add state management to functional components.
 State allows React components to keep track of changing data, and useState lets you declare state variables in your component.

 Example:
 ```jsx